blbadger/blbadger.github.io/language-representations.md

 But it can also be shown that one can find many completely nonsensical inputs that also yield the same output.

+### Langauge models become untrainable as they are trained